Sub Tier Suppliers Are Big Contributors to Risk Exposure

 Poor visibility: It’s difficult to identify Tier N suppliers.
 Some reside in unstable countries subject to the whims of changing governments or of competing factions.
 You can adjust your supply chain if you know that a specific Tier N supplier manufactures items in a country on the brink of civil war.
 54% of executives admit that their firms do not have visibility beyond Tier 1 (KPMG).

 Top priority: You need to understand the profound impact that Tier N disruptions can have on your organisation and financial health.
 Simply put, Tier N disruptions can create a domino effect.
 According to Accenture, 80% of companies worldwide see better protection of the supply chain as a top priority.
 As organisations look to reduce costs, they must be careful not to increase risk or danger of disruption at the same time.
 To continue the journey of improvement, you need top-down support from the executive team and should align the different functional silos in your organisation to drive resilience in your supply chain.

-So How Do Organisations Protect Themselves From Tier N Disruptions?
+How Organisations Protect Themselves from Tier N Disruptions?

 By using advanced analytics.
 To protect your assets, innovative organisations like Zurich Insurance partner with Dun & Bradstreet to apply the latest, most accurate advanced analytics technology to map Tier N supply relationships and develop a plan for risk transference solutions to disruption events – even for the most complex supply chain scenarios.
 To learn more about how organisations are relying more and more on analytics to develop ways to protect against the adverse effects of value chain failures, watch the informative webinar Is Your Supply Chain About to Be Disrupted Again?
 Analytics Provides the Answer.